Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Yes… But like finally blocking that one guy who still likes your Instagram stories after three years—it’s necessary.

 When you clean up the mess, remove the toxic ties, and set new standards, that’s when your site gets seen for what it really is: relevant, credible, and worth ranking.
+If you’re looking for proactive ways to build a cleaner, stronger backlink profile moving forward, Outreach Monks outlines great link-building strategies you can combine with your detoxed domain.

 Wondering why you’re showing up on page 3 instead of page 1?

-Let’s Chat – Because your website deserves better.
+Let’s Chat – Because Your Website Deserves Better.